 5 Tips for the Wacky Rig

 If you’re just starting out using the wacky rig, the idea of using it can be…well…wacky.
-Here are a few tips that will help you out with fishing this type of rig and hopefully will help you catch more bass when using it.
+Here are a few tips that will help you out with fishing the wacky rig and hopefully will help you catch more bass when using it.

 Use Weedless Hooks